Shimizu Jirocho: Conflict between Jirocho and Bakuto

-In the 1847, he met Okuma Ejiri's younger sister Ochô (the eldest daughter of a Nishio-han retainer).
-Jirocho's relationship with Ocho (お蝶) became his third (and final) marriage.
+In the 1847, he met Okuma Ejiri's younger sister, Ochô (the eldest daughter of a Nishio-han retainer).
+Jirocho's relationship with Ocho (お蝶) became his third and final marriage.

 On December 29, 1858, he was chased by an official when he entered and exited Koshu.
 He was betrayed by Hisakuro Hoshita in Nagoya, Owari Province, where he fled, and lost his wife's bow.
 In 1859, he killed Kyuroku in Owari Chita Kamezaki Otogawa.
-On September 16 of the same year, Kinpira Shimoda, Yoshibei and others arrived from Numazu to Shimizu Port and attacked Jirocho.
+On September 16 of the same year, Kinpira Shimoda, Yoshibei, and others arrived in Shimizu Port from Numazu and attacked Jirocho.

 On January 15, 1861, Yoshibei Miyakoda, the enemy of Ishimatsu, was killed in Ejiri Oiwake, Suruga Province.
 In October of the same year, he made a handicraft with Kinpira Shimoda in Kikugawa.
 On May 10, 1863, he faced Katsuzo Kurokoma of Kai Province in the Tenryu River.

 On June 5, 1864, he attacked Katsuzo, who was hidden by Kamekichi Hirai in Mikawa Province, along with Axhachi Katahara.
 By 1866, Jirocho's syndicate consisted of over 500 henchmen.
 This would become a private army with approximately 2000 members.

 Since the Meiji Restoration

+During the Bakumatsu period (1853 - 1867), Jirocho was an escort guard for the last Shogun Tokugawa Yoshinobu.
+Yoshinobu thanked him with a noshime (熨斗目, short sleeved kimono) garment as a gift.
+The abolishment of the shogunate caused confusion across Japan.
+Jirocho wielded great power, but was a gangster.
+Jirocho supported the revolutionary forces, so all his past crimes and murders were forgiven.

-In the Meiji period (1868 - 1912) he reached a major turning point in his life.
-During the Boshin War, Jirocho played an important role, after which the Tokugawa shogunate and the Edo period ended.
-Both the revolutionary army (who sought to return political power to the Imperial Court) and the army of the Tokugawa Shogunate tried to get help from the yakuza, since they had a well-organized military force.
+In the Meiji period (1868 - 1912), Jirocho reached a major turning point in his life. he played an important role in the Boshin War, after which the Tokugawa shogunate and the Edo period ended.
+Both the revolutionary army, who sought to return political power to the Imperial Court, and the army of the Tokugawa Shogunate tried to get help from the yakuza, since they had a well-organized military force.